On the Kontsevich integral for knotted trivalent graphs: Corrections - constructing a knotted graph invariant

 Therefore, we deduce that $Z_2\Big( \raisebox{-0.17 in}{} \Big) = \thickspace \raisebox{-0.17 in}{ \begingroup\makeatletter\ifx\SetFigFont\undefined \gdef\SetFigFont#1#2#3#4#5{ \reset@font\fontsize{#1}{#2pt} \fontfamily{#3}\fontseries{#4}\fontshape{#5} \selectfont} \fi\endgroup

 } \medspace .$

 Also, we can forget about the vertical strand on the right, as we know from Lemma \ref{nointeraction} (which generalizes to graphs word by word) that faraway strands don't interact.
-This proves the first part of the corollary.
-The proof or the second part is the same, with all the pictures mirrored.
+This proves the first equality.
+The proof or the second equality is the same, with all the pictures mirrored.